robdyke/r2d2/content/posts/2008/2008-11-13-show-us-a-better-way-and-free-our-bills.md

 id: 813
 tags:
 - Freedom of Information
-- politics
+- Politics
-- public data
+- open data
-- technology
-- websites
 title: Show Us a Better Way and Free Our Bills
 url: /2008/11/13/show-us-a-better-way-and-free-our-bills/
 ---